A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Summary

 \acknowledgements

 We thank the anonymous referee for providing very insightful comments and helpful suggestions.
-The authors thank the support of the National Key R\&D Program of China (2016YFA0400703), the National Science Foundation of China (Grants 11533001, 11721303, and 11927804) and the China Postdoctoral Science Foundation (2021M690229).
+The authors are grateful for the support of the National Key R\&D Program of China (2016YFA0400703), the National Science Foundation of China (grants 11533001, 11721303, and 11927804) and the China Postdoctoral Science Foundation (2021M690229).

-This publication makes use of SDSS database and the DR7 edition of the SDSS quasars Catalog.
+This publication makes use of the SDSS database and the DR7 edition of the SDSS quasars catalog.
 Funding for the SDSS has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.